destel/rill/README.md

 The result is cleaner, more modular, and more maintainable code.

 - **Centralize error handling.**
-Errors are automatically propagated through the pipeline and can be handled in a single place at the end, greatly simplifying error management in concurrent code.
+Errors are automatically propagated through the pipeline and can be handled in a single place at the end.
+This greatly simplifies error management in concurrent code.
 For more complex scenarios, Rill also provides tools to intercept and handle errors at any point in the pipeline.

 - **Simplify stream processing.**